Workplace Wellness: Managing with Mindfulness

-In this week’s Workplace Wednesday we explore how being a leader who manages with awareness can make all the difference.
+In this week’s Workplace Wellness we explore how being a leader who manages with awareness can make all the difference.

 As discussions of mental health become more accepted in the workplace, and as employees are suffering from the extremes of burnout and stress – the role of a manager to their direct reports remains of utmost importance.